 Copyright: Under U.S. law a work is copyrighted at the instant of creation when it is fixed in a tangible medium of expression for a period of more than a transitory duration.
-The author of a work is given certain exclusive rights to do or to authorize the following: to reproduce the copyrighted work, to prepare derivative works, to distribute copies of the copyrighted work publicly, to perform the copyrighted work publicly, to display the copyrighted work publicly, and in the case of sound recordings, to perform the copyrighted work publicly by means of a digital audio transmission.
+The author of a work is given certain exclusive rights to do or to authorize the following: to reproduce the copyrighted work, to prepare derivative works, to distribute copies of the copyrighted work publicly, to perform the copyrighted work publicly, and in the case of sound recordings, to perform the copyrighted work publicly by means of a digital audio transmission.